miller-28/luxaris/luxaris-api/designs/system/design-1-overview.md

 ## 11. Summary

-The System context is the **backbone** of the Luxaris API, providing:
+The System domain is the **backbone** of the Luxaris API, providing:

 ✅ **Identity** – Who you are
 ✅ **Access Control** – What you can do
 ✅ **Observability** – What happened
 ✅ **Operations** – How the system runs

-All four pillars work together to create a **secure, observable, and maintainable** foundation that other contexts build upon.
+All four pillars work together to create a **secure, observable, and maintainable** foundation that other domains build upon.

 **Next steps:**
 1. Review each detailed design document
 2. Understand the exposed service interfaces
-3. Never bypass System services in other contexts
+3. Never bypass System services in other domains
 4. Follow security and logging best practices